Timurid conquests and invasions: South Asia

-Cannons against ghurid army finally he got succeeded to take ghor and Abdal gulzai joined his army and helped him in conquests of India.
+Balochistan centres around Kandahar and it was in this area in 1398 that Pir Muhammad, the grandson of Timur, fought the Afghans in the Sulaiman mountains.
+According to local tradition Timur himself passed through Marri country during one of his Indian expeditions.

 In 1398, Timur started his campaign towards Indian subcontinent (Hindustan).
 At that time the dominant power of subcontinent was Tughlaq dynasty of Delhi Sultanate but it had already been weakened by the formation of regional sultanates and struggle of succession within imperial family.
 Timur started his journey from Samarkand.
 He invaded the north Indian subcontinent (present day Pakistan and North India) by crossing the Indus River on September 30, 1398.

 Timurid forces firstly sacked Tulamba and then Multan by October 1398.
 Prior to Timur's invasion on Delhi, his grandson Pir Muhammad had already started his expedition.
 He had captured Uch.
 Pir Muhammad then joined Timur.
-The Bhati Rajput governor of the Bhatner fort was defeated, and Timur destroyed the fort and the city.
-He also faced resistance by Governor of Meerut but he was still able to approach Delhi, arrived in 1398.
+The governor of the Bhatner fort was defeated, and Timur destroyed the fort and the city in the Siege of Bhatner also known as Sack of Bhatner Fort (1398).
+He also faced resistance by Khap militias in Meerut but he was still able to approach Delhi, arrived in 1398.
 In this way, he already defeated all-important administrative centres of Delhi Sultanate before his arrival to Delhi.